Drag Queen Story Hour: History

 In 2017 and 2018, the organization had a convicted child sex offender perform in the Houston Public Library.
 The library had failed to do the background check that is part of its usual process for storytellers.
 The library apologized and recognized its shortcoming in not properly vetting the performer in question.

 The books read include children's classics and works featuring LGBT characters and issues.
 One popular book at DSH is This Day in June, written by Gayle Pitman and illustrated by Kristyna Litten, which introduces the reader to the idea of an LGBTQ pride parade.
-Pitman also authored Sewing the Rainbow, about rainbow flag creator Gilbert Baker, she is also on faculty at Sacramento City College teaching psychology and women and gender studies.
-She feels it important to teach LGBTQ kids, including children in LGBTQ families, about subjects outside two tropes she's seen: gay and lesbian parents; and gender non-conforming children, like in 10,000 Dresses.
-Pitman feels that children are smarter than given credit for, and can understand complex issues like intersex bodies, if the explanation is simplified.

-In March 2020, in response to the COVID-19 pandemic which had accompanying 'shelter in place' and 'avoid group gatherings' orders, DSHs were among events postponed.
+In March 2020, in response to the COVID-19 pandemic which had accompanying "shelter in place" and "avoid group gatherings" orders, DSHs were among events postponed.
 Nina West and other drag queens started live-streaming readings.
-West authored the children’s album Drag Is Magic, featured RED: A Crayon Story by Michael Hall as the first book of the online series.
-RED is about “a crayon who suffers an identity crisis when he is labeled wrong.”
+West authored the children’s album Drag Is Magic, featuring RED: A Crayon Story by Michael Hall as the first book of the online series.
+RED is about "a crayon who suffers an identity crisis when he is labeled wrong."

 Reception

-DSH events have met with opposition towards the drag queens and the books being read.
+Drag queen story hours have been met with significant opposition by some conservatives, who object to the events themselves, as well as the drag queens performing and/or the books being read.

+Writing for the National Post, Julia Malott argues that drag queens caricature femininity, that "drag queen" is not a gender identity and thus does little to help children understand the concept of gender expression, and because drag is "inherently performative" it fails at normalizing gender nonconformity anyway.
+She concurs that drag isn't necessarily sexual.

+Proponents of drag queen story hour say events can "capture the imagination and play of gender fluidity of childhood and [give] kids glamorous, positive, and unabashedly queer role models".
+Nina West argues drag lets children be "creative" and "think outside the boxes us silly adults have crafted for them."

 An event organizer and performer noted: "Just like an actor can do an R-rated movie and a G-rated kids’ movie, we have different levels of how we entertain and how we can put on our character as well."
+Some right-wing publications have also published misinformation about the events and the content of the readings, such as when Conservative Fighters falsely accused Xochi Mochi of reading from a "sexually explicit" book.